Missouri Valley Conference: Sports

 The Missouri Valley Conference sponsors championship competition in eight men's and ten women's NCAA sanctioned sports.
-Ball State (men), Little Rock (women), and Miami (OH) (men) are affiliates in swimming and diving, and Bowling Green, Northern Illinois, and Western Michigan are affiliates in men's soccer.
+Ball State (men) and Miami (OH) (men) are affiliates in swimming and diving, and Bowling Green and Western Michigan are affiliates in men's soccer.

 The most recent change to the roster of sports came in the 2024–25 school year, when the MVC reinstated men's swimming & diving after a 22-year absence.
 The inaugural season of the relaunched league features 7 sponsoring members, with full members Evansville, UIC, Missouri State, Southern Illinois, and Valparaiso joined by new affiliates Ball State and Miami (OH)— previously, all these programs were housed in the Mid-American Conference.